 - Lastly, Candidate is advised to start reading English texts from Journals, News Papers and Magazines to increase his awareness about general societal issues prevailing and happening in daily life.
 This will widen his resource bank of opinions and thoughts

-IELTS Reading – IELTS Training in Bangalore
+IELTS Reading – IELTS Coaching in Bangalore